csesoc/constitution/CONSTITUTION.rst

 Voting and Decisions
 --------------------

-    Taken from section 24 of the Model Constituion.
+    Taken from section 24 of the Model Constitution.
     This section has been heavily altered to refer to Portfolios, and the conduct of their meetings.

 #.
 Questions arising at a meeting of the Executive or of any Portfolio appointed by the Executive are to be determined by a majority of the votes of member(s) of the Executive or Portfolio present at the meeting.